weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_07_Ex2_Configure_Hybrid_Deployment.md

 16. On the **Security restrictions** page, accept the default settings (if necessary, select them):

-    - Below the **Issued by a trusted certificate authority (CA)** option, select the **And the subject name or subject alternative name (SAN) matches this domain name** check box, and then enter \***. xxxCustomDomainxxx.xxx** (where xxxCustomDomainxxx.xxx is your accepted domain name) in the domain name field that appears below this check box,
+    - Below the **Issued by a trusted certificate authority (CA)** option, select the **Add the subject name or subject alternative name (SAN) matches this domain name** check box, and then enter \***. xxxCustomDomainxxx.xxx** (where xxxCustomDomainxxx.xxx is your accepted domain name) in the domain name field that appears below this check box,